SimonRJStevenson/simonrjstevenson.github.io/_projects/2020-08-14-drive-smart-project.md

 This is the first project that I ever worked on solo.

-I've always had an interest in cars.
-Whenever it came time to choose my final university project I wanted to
+Whenever it came time to choose my final university project I wanted to devlop a project that I came up with and something that I would be interested in.
+I've always had an interest in cars and am fascinated by the telemetry that F1 teams are able to receive from their vehicles and determine how the car is performing.

+The project was developed using Java and Android Studio.

 ![](/images/demo.jpg)

 **Obviously,** we’ve styled up *all the basic* text formatting options [available in markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).